-While the higher decks were further off the ground, the lower decks had been positioned as they were for very good reasons.
+While the higher decks were further off the ground and seemed like they’d provide a better vantage point of Ardua, the lower decks had been positioned as they were for very good reasons.
 They were placed in the exact right spots to provide the most wonderful views of Ardua.
 The café that we were in may have been smaller and older, but it was quaint and provided a spectacular view.
-Unlike the upper decks, the lower positioning of this café allowed us to see more of the landscape below.
+Plus it was less crowded.
+Unlike the upper decks, the lower positioning of this café allowed us to see more of the landscape below us, as well as out in front of us.
 Directly in front of us was Ardua’s sunset.
-But offset to the left, right outside of the window, was a huge waterfall that lay only about a hundred feet in front of us.
-The mist that came off the waterfall brought out the amazing colors of the sunset even more.
+But offset to the left, right outside of the window, was a huge waterfall that lay only about a hundred feet ahead.
+The mist which came off the waterfall brought out the amazing colors of the sunset even more.

 We spent the rest of the evening talking over beautiful scenery and cups of cappuccino.
-I learned more about Cruz’s background.
-He was from a very well to do metropolis as well, but on the other side of the Earth as me.
-He didn’t really have to tell me that part, as anyone who was here was probably from a well off metropolis, and his Asian roots showed pretty clearly in his skin tone and other physical features.
-What really interested me was his family background.
+I also learned more about Cruz’s background.
+He was from a very well-to-do metropolis as well, but on the other side of the Earth as me.
+He didn’t really have to tell me that part, as anyone who was here was probably from a well-off metropolis, and his geographic roots showed pretty clearly in his skin tone and other physical features.
+Of all the things I learned about Cruz, what really interested me was his family background.

 Like me, Cruz had done the whole private school thing.
 But instead of having the tiny group of friends like I had, Cruz seemed to be a pretty popular guy where he was from.
 He didn’t seem to let this affect him the way most popular kids I knew did.
-He remained his own person, made his own decisions, and seemed to have a pretty level head.
-He was his own person, and he seemed a lot more mature than most of the guys I knew.
-He was the first person in a long time with whom I felt I had a meaningful conversation.
+He remained his own person, made his own decisions, and seemed to have a level head.
+He seemed a lot more mature than most of the guys I knew.
+He was the first person in a long time with whom I felt I had a deep, meaningful conversation.

 “Well, I guess we’d better head off to bed.
 I don’t know about you, but I’m pretty tired.
 Don’t get me wrong, this is certainly worth missing out on some sleep.
-But I was thinking we could hang out tomorrow again. “
+But I was thinking we could hang out again tomorrow. “

 I pulled up the time on my specs.
 “Four am!
 I’m so sorry I kept you up so late.”

 “Kept me up so late?
 I believe I was the one who asked you to come out with me.
-I’m pretty sure I’m the one responsible for keeping you up so late.
+I believe that I’m the one responsible for keeping you up so late.
 May I walk you to your room?
 That way I’ll know where to pick you up tomorrow, if you’re up for exploring Ardua together.”

 “Of course!”
 I said, probably a bit too excitedly for four in the morning.